viron-src/recrypt_model/readme.md

 ## Streaming RPC's

-It's possible for long-lived streaming RPCs to gracefully end with OK without requesting an end once every few days or longer.
+It's possible for long-lived streaming RPCs to gracefully end with OK without requesting an end once every few days or longer due to load-balancing or system update events.
 Simply re-connect in this scenario.

 ## Backwards compatability

 We will never make a change that breaks backwards compatability within the API.
 New fields may be added to existing RPCs.

-If a pre-existing API becomes deprecated and then removed it will start returning NOT_FOUND.
+If a pre-existing API becomes deprecated and then removed it will start returning NOT_FOUND rather than UNIMPLEMENTED.

 ## Enjoy